 Where to buy caper bush: Although you can try germinating seed, it’s very difficult unless the seed is super fresh, after which it requires both soaking and stratification (= a couple of months in the fridge).
 Cuttings taken from 1 year old wood are the most likely to succeed.

 In Australia you can order them online from Caper Plants, or Diggers will sometimes have seed.
 In the USA, contact San Marcos Growers for a retailer near you, or buy online from Easy to Grow Bulbs.com.
 In the UK, buy caper seed from Chiltern Seeds.
-In New Zealand, try Country Trading Co for caper seeds.
 In South Africa, you should be able to get caper seeds from Seeds for Africa.